Import From Anywhere

 Use cloning kit templates

-Programmaticly load sequences
+Programmatically load sequences

 addgene_source = AddgeneIdSource(id=1, repository_id="52691", repository_name="addgene")

-addgene_result = await get_from_repository_id_addgene(addgene_source)
+addgene_result = get_from_repository_id_addgene(addgene_source)

 locus_source = GenomeCoordinatesSource(